rorywalsh/cabbage/Docs/markdown/Widgets/Properties/channel.md

 <b>soundfiler</b> : `channel("start", "length")` - start time and length of user selection, in samples

-> Note that all widgets should have a unique channel name.
+> Channels named should start with a letter and cannot have any white spaces.
+Note that all widgets should have a unique channel name.